AdobeDocs/campaign-standard.en/help/developing/using/step-3--configure-the-screens.md

 The overview screen of the resource is now defined.

-## Defining the detail screen configuration
+## Defining the detail screen configuration {#defining-the-detail-screen-configuration}

 The **Detail screen configuration** section of the screen definition lets you define the columns and information that will be displayed detail screen of each element of the resource.